Classroom Plus Plus (CPP) Developer Guide

 • 1a2.
 Use case ends.

 • 1b.
-Contact is not assigned the assignment.
+Contact is not allocated the assignment.

 • 1b2.
 Use case ends.